MaShisongLab/t/README.md

 ```
 `mdl_kfcv.AllEdges` can be used to check if any of the coefficient is stable or not across the CV runs.
 #### f.
 Perform Cross-Validation on independent samples
 The function <b>`explicit_cv`</b> can be used to conduct Cross-Validation.
 Its inputs are `(Training_TF_expression, Training_traget_expression, Test_TF_expression, Test_target_expression, Test_sample_ids)`.
-The function uses Training TF and target expression matrices to build the predictor model, and then test the model on the Test samples.
+The function uses the Training TF and target expression matrices to build the predictor model, and then test the model on the Test samples.
 It provides a convinient way to test different models, which are specified by different input training samples.
 ```matlab
 test_target_mtx = test_mtx(:,itarget);